 - Disfigurement or disability

 What If the Truck Driver Doesn’t Have Insurance?

 Despite Texas laws requiring all motorists to hold liability insurance, some people drive without it.
-When that happens, you can file a claim with your auto insurance company.
+You can file a claim with your auto insurance company when that happens.
 The coverages below aren’t a legal requirement; however, insurance carriers must offer them to their members.
-If you chose to purchase any of these coverages, you could seek a settlement for your medical expenses, lost wages, and vehicle damage.
+If you purchase any of these coverages, you could seek a settlement for your medical expenses, lost wages, and vehicle damage.

 Uninsured/Underinsured Motorist Coverage (UM)

 UM stands for uninsured/underinsured motorist coverage.
 It can cover damages for victims of vehicle accidents when the at-fault driver doesn’t carry insurance or their liability coverage isn’t high enough to cover all damages.
 You can use it to pay for expenses related to your property damage and treatment for physical injuries.

 Personal injury protection PIP can reimburse injured individuals, whether the driver or a passenger.
 You might be able to cover your medical bills, lost wages, and other necessary services.
 PIP works much like health insurance, providing upfront payment to medical providers for the necessary treatment of injuries.